awesome-astra/docs/docs/pages/tools/integration/apache-nifi.md

 <img src="https://awesome-astra.github.io/docs/img/apache_nifi/add-processor.png" height="400px"/>
 </ul>

-## C - Log Ingestion to Astra with NiFi
+## Log Ingestion to Astra with NiFi

 In this blog I am going to show you how to ingest raw log data into cassandra using NiFi and Astra.
 With NiFi ingesting data from any source is super easy.
 With Astra and Cassandra ingesting raw data can be a challenge due to data model constraints (primary keys and clustering columns).